wawiesel/BootsOnTheGround/README.rst

           ...
         )

-Note, if you don't want to clone BOTG to ``external``, then you're going to have to change some stuff in ``BOTG_INCLUDE.cmake``.
+Note, if you don't want to bootstrap BOTG to the directory ``external``, then you're going to have to change the line in ``BOTG_INCLUDE.cmake`` that references ``external/BootsOnTheGround.in`` .
 See Testing123_ for an example of bootstrapping BOTG.

 Then in your ``Dependencies.cmake`` file for any package you can use the ``BOTG_AddTPL()`` macro **after** ``TRIBITS_PACKAGE_DEFINE_DEPENDENCIES``.